BEE MORTALITY CAUSED BY THE USE OF PLANT PROTECTION PRODUCTS

 Year

 Data is voluntarily reported by beekeepers to the veterinary services of the territorially competent Local Health Authorities (AA.SS.LL).
-However, beekeepers do not always report mortality cases to avoid potential restrictive or sanctioning measures, particularly if they are not compliant with the National Beekeeping Registry.
+Nevertheless, beekeepers do not always report mortality cases to avoid potential restrictive or sanctioning measures, particularly if they are not compliant with the National Beekeeping Registry.
+In light of these factors, the indicator may underestimate the actual mortality and depopulation events occurring in the area.

 Poor